 Immigration is another demographic trend that affects the finances of Social Security.
-According to the Trustees Report, the OASDI cost rate decreases slightly with higher net immigration because immigrants largely comprise young age groups, thereby increasing the numbers of covered workers earlier than the numbers of beneficiaries.
-Appendix D, Table VI.D3 of the Trustees Report, and Table 2 below, show that increasing immigration by 440,000 people per year (35% of the intermediate assumption of 1,248,000) decreases the actuarial deficit by 0.39% of payroll yet leaves the projected trust fund reserve depletion date unchanged at 2034.
+According to the Trustees Report, the OASDI cost rate decreases slightly with higher net immigration because immigrants largely comprise younger age groups, thereby increasing the numbers of covered workers earlier than the numbers of beneficiaries.
+Appendix D, Table VI.D3 of the Trustees Report, and Table 2 below, show that increasing immigration by an additional 438,000 people per year (35% more than the intermediate assumption of 1,246,000 per year) decreases the actuarial deficit by 0.38% of payroll yet leaves the projected trust fund reserve depletion date unchanged at 2035.